phetsims/gas-properties/doc/model.md

 * no rotational kinematics
 * no gravity

+TODO: Describe how initial velocity of particles is determined.
+Angle is random for a "dispersion" range.
+Speed is based on a Gaussian distribution of temperature.

 ### Container

 The left wall of the container is movable in the _Ideal_ and _Explore_ screens.
 Use it to resize the container,